The clock has started ticking.

 OOIDA also has some issues with the privacy of the mandate.
 In a recent Transport Topic article, OOIDA President, Jim Johnson says, “This regulation is absolutely the most outrageous intrusion into the rights of professional truckers imaginable and will do nothing at all to improve highway safety.
 In fact, we firmly believe it will do exactly the opposite by placing even more pressure and stress on drivers than they already deal with.”

 While OOIDA strongly opposes the FMCSA’s decision, the American Trucking Association (ATA) believes this ruling will make a positive impact on the trucking industry.
-According to a recent Commercial Carrier Journal article, this mandate has been a priority of the ATA for about 5 years now.
+According to a recent article published by the CCJ (Commercial Carrier Journal), this mandate has been a priority of the ATA for about 5 years now.

 Other transportation groups have differing feelings surrounding the mandate.
 Regardless of outlooks, currently the ELD mandate is still in place.